 Got diabetes, or hypertension?
 You could walk into a doctor’s office tomorrow and leave with a prescription and a treatment plan.
 But if you suffer from addiction, finding a doctor is a whole different story.
 That’s because there are few medical professionals working in the addiction field, and the practitioners who do treat substance use disorders face unfair regulations which limit their ability to prescribe medication that can assist an individual in recovery.

 This lack of access to treatment is one of the biggest factors fueling our country’s overdose epidemic.
-Two current bills are seeking to fix this deadly problem.
+Two important provisions were included in the SUPPORT Act to help fix this deadly problem.

-The first, H.R.
-3692, or the Addiction Treatment Access Improvement Act, would take a multi-pronged approach.
-First, it would make permanent an important provision from the 2016 Comprehensive Addiction and Recovery Act (CARA) which allows nurse practitioners and physician assistants to prescribe buprenorphine, one of the most effective treatments for opioid use disorder.
-The bill also adds additional provider types to that provision, including clinical nurse specialists, certified nurse midwives, and certified registered nurse anesthetists.
-Finally, the bill codifies regulations to increase the cap on the number of patients a provider can treat with buprenorphine up to 275.
+Section 3201 would expand eligible providers who are also to prescribe buprenorphine, one of the most effective medication assisted treatment options.
+First, it would make permanent an important provision from the 2016 Comprehensive Addiction and Recovery Act (CARA) while allows nurse practitioners and physicians assistants to prescribe buprenorphine.
+This provision will also expand the provision to additional provider types, including clinical nurse specialists, certified nurse midwives, and certified registered nurse anesthetists, for the next five years.
 The more qualified health providers who are able to prescribe buprenorphine, the more American lives that will be saved.

-Another bill, the Substance Use Disorder Workforce Loan Repayment Act (H.R.
-5102), would help to increase the number of professionals working in the addiction field by creating a program to allow for student loan forgiveness up to $250,000 in exchange for serving as a substance use disorder-related professional for up to six years.
-We desperately need more qualified professionals working in the addiction space, and this bill would go a long way toward meeting that need.
+Another proposal signed into law as part of the SUPPORT Act was the Substance Use Disorder Workforce Loan Repayment Act, which will help to increase the number of professionals working in the addiction field by creating a program to allow for student loan forgiveness up to $250,000 in exchange for serving as a substance use disorder-related professional for up to six years.
+We desperately need more qualified professionals working in the addiction space, and this bill will go a long way toward meeting that need.

 Making treatment available to every American with a substance use disorder is the most urgent intervention our country needs right now.
-Shatterproof supports both H.R.
-3692 and H.R.
-5012.
+Shatterproof was pleased to see progress made in this area as part of the SUPPORT Act.